scenee/FloatingPanel/README.md

 #### Interrupt the delegate methods of `FloatingPanelController.panGestureRecognizer`

-`FloatingPanelPanGestureRecognizer.delegateProxy` is able to override the delegate methods by your own delegate object.
+If you are set `FloatingPanelController.panGestureRecognizer.delegateProxy` to an object adopting `UIGestureRecognizerDelegate`, it overrides delegate methods of the pan gesture recognizer.

 ```swift
 class MyGestureRecognizerDelegate: UIGestureRecognizerDelegate {